alephium/docs/docs/dapps/tutorials/deep-dive.md

 <UntranslatedPageText />

-In the [getting started](/dapps/tutorials/quick-start) guide, we set up a sample project and walk through common development tasks without diving into much details.
+In the [Quick Start](/dapps/tutorials/quick-start) guide, we set up a sample project and walked through common development tasks without diving into much details.
 In this guide, we will build the same dApp from scratch to explore the basics of creating a dApp on Alephium.